OFAI/million-post-corpus/experiments/README.md

 The code produces some output in the directories `logs`, `plots` and `tables`.
 We have included our results here, so you can see what to expect.

 The code also creates a directory `models`, which will be about 500 MB in size.
+The entire `experiments` folder, including the downloaded corpus, will be almost 1GB in size.